.github/workflows/test.yml

 with:

 tests: .dokkimi/ That's it.
-The action installs k3s, sets up a single-node Kubernetes cluster, installs the Dokkimi CLI, pulls sidecar images, and runs your tests.
+The action installs the Dokkimi CLI, pulls sidecar images, and runs your tests.
 Results stream to the GitHub Actions log.

 Configuration